Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Proof of the correspondence theorem

 Now, a choice of element $\tau\in Q^{\vee}$ that doesn't lie in a proper face of $Q^\vee$ corresponds to a local homomorphism $Q\ra \bb{N}$ and in turn to a choice of pullback of $\varphi^{\dagger}$ to the standard log point.
 Such a $\tau$ determines a tropical curve $\Gamma$ in $N':=N\times \bb{Z}$ as follows.
 For each $\eta$, $\tau$ determines an element $V_{\eta}\in P_{\eta}^{\vee} = \sigma_{\eta}\cap N'$.
 The vertices of $\Gamma$ are the $V_{\eta}$'s.
 If $C_{\eta_1}$ and $C_{\eta_2}$ are (not necessarily distinct) irreducible components intersecting at a node $q$, then $V_{\eta_1}$ and $V_{\eta_2}$ are connected by an edge $E_q$ given as $e_qu_q$, and the integral length $|u_q|$ of $u_q$ is the weight $w(E_q)$.
 If $C_{\eta}$ has geometric genus $g_{\eta}$ and arithmetic genus $g_{\eta}+b_\eta$ (i.e., it has $b_{\eta}$ nodes), then $V_{\eta}$ will be contained in $b_\eta$ self-adjacent edges, and we define the genus of this vertex as $g_{V_\eta}:=g_{\eta}$.

-If $C_{\eta}$ contains a boundary marked point $y_j$ mapping to $D_u$ with multiplicity $w$, then there is a corresponding unbounded edge $E_j$ emanating from $V_{\eta}$ in the direction $u$ with weight $w$ and marking $\epsilon(j)=E_j$.
-Also, if $x_i\in C_{\eta}$, then $\mu(i)=V_{\eta}$.
+If $C_{\eta}$ contains a boundary marked point $y_i$ mapping to $D_u$ with multiplicity $w$, then there is a corresponding unbounded edge $E_i$ emanating from $V_{\eta}$ in the direction $u$ with weight $w$ and marking $\epsilon(i)=E_i$.
+Similarly, if $x_i\in C_{\eta}$, then there is a contracted non-compact edge $E_i$ with $\partial E_i=V_{\eta}$.
 The definition of $R$ and the balancing conditions on stable log maps from \cite[\S 1.4]{GSlog} then imply the usual tropical balancing condition.
 Finally, whenever a vertex $V_\eta$ is bivalent and of genus zero, we remove it and identify its adjacent edges.
 Note that the genus $g$ and degree $\Delta$ of $\Gamma$ agrees with that of $C$.

 The tropical curves obtained above are integral tropical curves in $N':=N\times \bb{Z}$ such that all vertices project to the same value $b\in\bb{Z}_{>0}$ in the last component, see \cite[Discussion 1.13]{GSlog}.
 Dividing by $b$ brings the curve into $N_{\bb{Q}}=(N_{\bb{Q}},1)\subset N'_{\bb{Q}}$.
 This makes $\Gamma$ into a tropical curve in the sense of Def.~\ref{TropCurveDfn}.
 We call the original tropical curve {\bf primitive} if the corresponding element $\tau$ in the interior of $Q^\vee$ is primitive.
 We now see that the set of primitive tropical curves is naturally identified (via division by $b$) with the interior of $\QQ_{>0}Q^\vee\cap (N_\bb{Q},1)$.
 The cells $\Xi\subset \s{P}$ correspond bijectively with the strata $\s{X}_{\Xi}\subset \s{X}_0$, and for a component $C_{\eta}$ of $C$ with generic element $\eta$ mapping to a stratum $\s{X}_\Xi$, the corresponding possibilities for $\frac1b V_{\eta}\in \QQ_{>0}P_{\eta}^{\vee} \cap (N_{\bb{Q}},1)$ are the rational points in the cell $\Xi$.